 It became associated with wealth and fortune instead due to its rapid upright growth.
 An island off the coast of Africa, Socotra, was even conquered by Alexander the Great so he could have a steady supply of Aloe to heal his injured troops.

-Gift of the Gods
+Aloe is a Gift of the Gods

 The Greeks not only thought of Aloe as a spiritual plant, they saw it as a gift from the gods themselves.
-Many of the common names for the plant in Ancient Greek indicated divine involvement in some way.
+Many of the common names for the plant in Ancient Greece indicated divine involvement in some way.

 In later Roman culture, the plant’s sap was dried out and offered to the gods on burning coals as a form of incense.
 It was considered a potent offering that could help bring good luck, wealth, and good health to the entire family and your loved ones in the afterlife.

-Victorian Language of the Flowers
+Aloe and the Victorian Language of the Flowers

 During Victorian times, the Aloe took on a slightly less positive meaning.
 In the Language of the Flowers, it could symbolize religious beliefs that bordered on superstition.

-It was also a symbol of grief and was often sent to recent widows or children that had lost parents.
+It was also a symbol of grief and was often sent to recent widows or children who had lost parents.
 With a mixed message, it had to be handled carefully to avoid creating the wrong tone.

 Japanese floral arrangers also assigned the Aloe a less than positive meaning in the Hanakotoba, or Japanese Language of the Flowers.
 It indicates bitterness, perhaps due to the somewhat bitter taste of the Aloe vera gel.
 As in the Victorian era, it’s sometimes sent to indicate grief over the loss of someone.